Li-Fi: Technology details

-Li-Fi is a derivative of optical wireless communications (OWC) technology, which uses light from light-emitting diodes (LEDs) as a medium to deliver network, mobile, high-speed communication in a similar manner to Wi-Fi.
+Li-Fi is a derivative of optical wireless communications (OWC) technology, which uses light from light-emitting diodes (LEDs) as a medium to deliver mobile, high-speed network communication in a manner similar to that of Wi-Fi.

 Visible light communications (VLC) works by switching the current to the LEDs off and on at a very high speed, beyond the human eye's ability to notice.
 The light waves cannot penetrate walls which translates to a shorter range and a lower potential of interception relative to Wi-Fi.
 Direct line of sight is not always necessary for Li-Fi to transmit a signal as light may reflect off walls, mirrors or other reflective objects.

 Li-Fi can potentially be useful in electromagnetic sensitive areas without causing electromagnetic interference.
 Both Wi-Fi and Li-Fi transmit data over the electromagnetic spectrum, but whereas Wi-Fi utilizes radio waves, Li-Fi uses visible, ultraviolet, and infrared light.
 Researchers have reached data rates of over 224 Gbit/s.

-While several Companies produce Li-Fi products such as PureLiFi, Signify, Oledcomm, Terra Ferma and others; Wi-Fi and cellular remain the predominant communications technology for consumers, business, industrial and military applications.
+While several companies produce Li-Fi products such as PureLiFi, Signify, Oledcomm, Terra Ferma and others; Wi-Fi and cellular remain the predominant communications technology for consumers, business, industrial and military applications.
 The first commercially available Li-Fi system was presented at the 2014 Mobile World Congress in Barcelona.

 Disadvantages

-Since Li-Fi's short wave range is unable to penetrate walls, transmitters would need to be installed in every room of a building to ensure even Li-Fi distribution.
+Since Li-Fi's short wavelengths are unable to penetrate walls, transmitters would need to be installed in every room of a building to ensure even Li-Fi distribution.
 The high installation costs associated with this requirement to achieve a level of practicality of the technology is one of the potential downsides.